ARTICLE

 Tides and People

-Another tidal energy generator uses a type of dam called a barrage (2).
+Another tidal energy generator uses a type of called a (2).
 A barrage is a low dam where water can spill over the top or through turbines in the dam.
-Barrages can be constructed across tidal rivers and estuaries.
+Barrages can be constructed across tidal rivers and .
 Turbines inside the barrage can harness the power of tides the same way a dam can harness the power of a river.
 Barrages are more complex designs than single turbines.

-Geographic imaging systems (GIS) rely on tidal calculations.
-GIS must account for tides when mapping, especially when mapping the ocean floor.
+must account for tides when mapping, especially when mapping the ocean floor.
 Tides affect the report on an area’s depth.

 Predicting tides is very important for shipping and travel across oceans.
 Ships decide which channels they may navigate by calculating their own weight, the depth of the ocean and an area’s tidal range.
-Errors in navigation can strand ships along shores or on sand banks.
-Cargo can sit and spoil while waiting for a tide.
-This was not a significant problem after the 2004 tsunami in Southeast Asia.
+Errors in navigation can strand ships along shores or on . can sit and spoil while waiting for a tide.
+This was not a significant problem after the 2004 in Southeast Asia.
 Even though the tsunami destroyed kilometers of coastline, GIS technology helped disaster-relief agencies get aid to victims in Indonesia, Thailand, and Sri Lanka.

 Media Credits